Timely trick play adds twist to Bourne identity

 New England also had three takeaways, limiting the Jets to 0-for-7 on third downs and to one first-half TD on five possessions.

-“Plays like that (TD toss) makes the defense have to play honest, they can’t do things they want to do,” Bourne said.
-“Everybody in the right spot, the rhythm was really well,” Bourne said.
-“That’s how we need to play — — everybody doing their job, that’s what we’ve been preaching for the last seven weeks.
+“Plays like that (TD toss) make the defense have to play honest, they can’t do things they want to do,” Bourne said.
+“Everybody in the right spot, the rhythm was really good,” Bourne said.
+“That’s how we need to play — everybody doing their job, that’s what we’ve been preaching for the last seven weeks.
 We’re still not where we want to be, but we’re heading in the right direction.

 “We want to be that team that can do anything at any moment.”